Code-Institute-Submissions/Breakout-MS2/README.md

 ### Remaining Bugs:

-The explosion animation that triggers on the ball / brick collision event is not working as intended.
+> The explosion animation that triggers on the ball / brick collision event is not working as intended.
 Although the animation does look like an explosion, the spritesheet used should bundle all frames togethers, giving a single explosion animation effect.
 This will be fixed in a future release.
-FIX DEPLOYED 19/01/20
+> FIX DEPLOYED 19/01/20: I was able to fix this by manipulating the X & Y axis of the explosion event which now creates the explosion event at the exact position of the ball on impact - previously, I had been trying to create the event on the XY axis of the actual brick that was being hit.

 ### Deployment issues encountered: